enesgarip/Projects/README.md

 # Projects

   This file contains the CSE projects and codes of Marmara University.
-Course names and the year of the course that i took was added each filename.
+Course names and the year of the course that I took was added each filename.
 Also all projects have PDF files that explains the project and details.

 * 2019 Operating Systems